adielBm/obsidian-tex-plugin/README.md

 An [Obsidian.md](https://obsidian.md/) plugin to compile TeX to SVG (using MikTeX (pdflatex) & dvisvgm)

-I started making this plugin (hopefully I'll manage to finish it) because I wanted to use some packages that are not included in the [obsidian-tikzjax](https://github.com/artisticat1/obsidian-tikzjax) plugin.
+I started making this plugin (hopefully I'll manage to make it usful for others) because I wanted to use some packages that are not included in the [obsidian-tikzjax](https://github.com/artisticat1/obsidian-tikzjax) plugin.

 > [!WARNING]
 > - This is an **early** version of the plugin; it may not work as expected.